-3 COMMUNICATION
+2 COMMUNICATION

-- 3.1 Approved Laboratories must identify and share details (address, site telephone number) of locations where analytical testing of samples will be carried out.
-If an Approved Laboratory decides to use new locations during the time of the appointment, it must inform REAL in advance about the details of this location and the tests/processes that will be carried out at the new location. - 3.2 Approved Laboratories must appoint a staff member as the main point of contact and share their contact details with REAL.
-The main point of contact shall be a staff member who is familiar with the test procedures required under PAS 100 / PAS 110 and the related workflow at the Approved Laboratory and any subcontractor laboratories used. - 3.3 Approved Laboratories must inform REAL of any changes to contact details so that REAL can promptly update the list. - 3.4 Approved Laboratories must send details to REAL, at the beginning of the 12-month appointment phase, about the locations in which testing of samples under the Schemes take place. - 3.5 Approved Laboratories must inform REAL in advance of any decision to change the testing location or test method approach. - 3.6 An Approved Laboratory must inform REAL of the guide prices it will apply for carrying out each parameter test, for each suite of tests and for the analysis of multiple samples when REAL requests it. - 3.7 REAL may aggregate such information with that from other Approved Laboratories and use it in an anonymised form as the basis of Scheme guidance on typical prices charged by Approved Laboratories for laboratory testing in accordance with PAS 100 and the CQP and PAS 110 and the ADQP. - 3.8 Approved Laboratories must respond to any request or query from REAL within two working days.
+- Approved Laboratories must identify and share details (address, site telephone number) of locations where analytical testing of samples will be carried out.
+If an Approved Laboratory decides to use new locations during the time of the appointment, it must inform REAL in advance about the details of this location and the tests/processes that will be carried out at the new location. - Approved Laboratories must appoint a staff member as the main point of contact and share their contact details with REAL.
+The main point of contact shall be a staff member who is familiar with the test procedures required under PAS 100 / PAS 110 and the related workflow at the Approved Laboratory and any subcontractor laboratories used.

+- Approved Laboratories must inform REAL of any changes to contact details so that REAL can promptly update the list. - Approved Laboratories must send details to REAL, at the beginning of the 12-month appointment phase, about the locations in which testing of samples under the Schemes take place. - Approved Laboratories must inform REAL in advance of any decision to change the testing location or test method approach. - An Approved Laboratory must inform REAL of the guide prices it will apply for carrying out each parameter test, for each suite of tests and for the analysis of multiple samples when REAL requests it. - REAL may aggregate such information with that from other Approved Laboratories and use it in an anonymised form as the basis of Scheme guidance on typical prices charged by Approved Laboratories for laboratory testing in accordance with PAS 100 and the CQP and PAS 110 and the ADQP. - Approved Laboratories must respond to any request or query from REAL within two working days from receipt.

-4 INITIAL APPOINTMENT AND RENEWAL
+3 INITIAL APPOINTMENT AND RENEWAL

-A laboratory's initial appointment (or, in the case of an Approved Laboratory, appointment renewal) is conditional upon demonstrated evidence of compliance with these T&Cs, including the technical and non-technical aspects, and confirmation of compliance by the Certification Bodies.
+A laboratory's initial appointment (or, in the case of an Approved Laboratory, appointment renewal) is conditional upon demonstrated evidence of compliance with these T&Cs, including the technical and non-technical aspects, assessed by the "Independent Auditor" on behalf of the Scheme(s) and Certification Bodies.